‘We may never know why’: Family of 5 dead in NC murder-suicide, police say - NewsBreak

 Prior calls

 According to records, High Point police had received previous calls to the home as far back as 2014.
 Police said two of them were domestic calls, with fights that did not lead to arrests.
-In January 2022, police received a medical call and then a request for an involuntary commitment.Warrants issued for men involved in 2022 ‘Dads Against Predators’ Hanes Mall shooting, Winston-Salem Police Department
+In January 2022, police received a medical call and then a request for an involuntary commitment.ALSO ON WJBF: Shooting at Augusta hotel leaves man dead

 Police confirmed that Robert Crayton suffered from some type of mental illness, but they declined to disseminate that information out of respect for the family and the investigation.